lobo/ss-tp1/README.md

 ### Dynamic

 Note: the first line represents the time.
-There's only one time given that the detection of the neighbors occurs at a given instant of the system.
+Given the fact that the detection of the neighbors occurs at a given instant of the system, there's only one time in this file.
 Like a snapshot.

 ```
 t0